LYNCH·LLP

 • What is Alexander J Kosowski's overall allowance rate?

-The pooled rate reflects the examiner's historical record and is not a prediction of any specific application's outcome.
+No. This pooled allowance rate describes his historical record and is not a prediction of any specific application's outcome.

 ◈ RESPONDING TO AN OFFICE ACTION